rnjhnd/smart-home-command/README.md

 Your challenge is to apply a design pattern that provides a flexible and scalable way to control a variety of smart home devices, ensuring that new devices can be added without disrupting the existing system's functionality.

-In your solution you must provide the following in your Github link account:

-  * Problem statement (description of the problem.
-Just copy what is stated here.
-  * UML Class Diagram
-  * Uploaded java codes for the solution.</div>

 ### **UML Class Diagram:**

 ![UML Class Diagram](https://github.com/user-attachments/assets/2bf79cff-f133-48eb-9f68-4eb3607dc66b)